PinzhenChen/Leap-Motion-x-AR-Drone-2.0/README.md

 * Faye for publishing and subscribing between leap, server and drone
 * Leap.js for converting leap motions into javascript
 * jQuery for browser displays

-# Learn More

-I also recreated the same project using the Cylon.js framework.
-You can find a tutorial for this here: https://charliegerard.wordpress.com/2015/01/20/drone-leap-motion-cylon-js/